qvalentin/helm-ls-vscode/README.md

 <!-- vim-markdown-toc -->

 Helm-ls-vscode connects VSCode to helm-ls to provide autocompletion, linting, hover, Go-To-Definition and support to use yaml-language-server for helm charts.
-The extension automatically uses the yaml-language-server from the YAML vscode extension when available.
+The extension bundles yaml-language-server and automatically configures helm-ls to use it.

 ## Getting Started